A topic from the subject of Spectroscopy in Chemistry.

 Step 4: Data Analysis

-• UV-Vis spectroscopy is a rapid and cost-effective tool for routine quality control in the pharmaceutical industry.
+• Quality Control: UV-Vis spectroscopy is a rapid, relatively inexpensive, and widely used technique for routine quality control in pharmaceutical manufacturing.

 Share on: